-2015 Car Donation Tax Deduction - How to Get The Maximum Tax Benefit Out of Your Vehicle Donation
+Car Donation Tax Deduction – How To Get The Maximum Tax Benefit Out Of Your Vehicle Donation

-Donating your car or vehicle to charity can be a great way to get a tax deduction, and Wheels For Wishes makes it easy.
-If you would like to help your local Make-A-Wish® and get the maximum tax deduction, then you're already almost done.
-It's as simple as filling out the little form to the right or calling 1-877-431-9474.
+Donating your car or vehicle to charity can be a great way to get a 2019 federal tax deduction (state income tax deductibility depends on state law), and Wheels For Wishes makes it easy.
+If you would like to help your local Make-A-Wish® and get the maximum tax deduction, then you’re already almost done.
+It’s as simple as filling out the little form to the right or calling 1-877-431-9474.
 We make the process easy, and you get the most good (and highest tax deduction) for your car.
-Not only that, but you are also helping a local child's wish come true.
+Not only that, but you are also helping a local child’s wish come true.

 how car donation tax deduction works